Rushikesh2703/revenclaw/README.md

-Here's a well-structured README post for LinkedIn to showcase your SQL Query Checker project:

----

 🚀 **Introducing Our SQL Query Checker – Making SQL Error Detection Smarter!** 🛠️

 Working with SQL can sometimes be frustrating, especially when debugging syntax errors.
 Our team set out to solve this problem by building an **Advanced SQL Query Checker** that not only detects errors but also suggests real-time corrections.